Wolfyxon/ItemLimiter/README.md

 - Limiting book page size
 - Removing items exceeding the limit on drop, pickup, and join
 - High configurability and nice explanation of every setting
-- Manual size checking of an item if `/datasize`
+- Manual size checking of an item in `/datasize`

 ## Commands
 ### /datalimiter